Pentecost (island): Transport and communications

 Pentecost has two airports, Lonorore Airport in the south-west and Sara Airport in the north, at which small airplanes land two or three times a week.
 Lonorore was upgraded in 2008–2009 with a new tarmacked airstrip capable of handling larger aircraft and operating in wet conditions; Sara remains a short grass airstrip.

 Cargo ships travelling between Port Vila and Luganville supply the island's west coast, although few ships visit the east coast, where sea conditions are rough and the population is sparse.

 A rutted dirt road runs from the north to the southwest of the island, and another road connects Salap in the southwest to Ranwas in the southeast.
 However, many villages are accessible only by steep mountain footpaths.

 Pentecost receives regular visits from yachts, who anchor at the villages of Loltong, Waterfall and Panngi.
 Panngi also has a jetty capable of receiving cruise ships, which make occasional visits during the land-diving season.

 Language

-Pentecost has five indigenous languages, all from the North Vanuat language family: Raga (North Pentecost language), Apma (Central Pentecost language), Sowa (a recently extinct language of south-central Pentecost), Ske (a small and endangered language of south-western Pentecost), and Sa (South Pentecost language).
+Pentecost has five indigenous languages, all from the North Vanuatu sub-branch of the Southern Oceanic languages: Raga (North Pentecost language), Apma (Central Pentecost language), Sowa (a recently extinct language of south-central Pentecost), Ske (a small and endangered language of south-western Pentecost), and Sa (South Pentecost language).
 Apma and Sa have multiple dialects.

 In addition, most people on Pentecost speak Bislama, the form of pidgin English that is Vanuatu's national language, and the island's native languages are becoming increasingly mixed with Bislama words and expressions.
 Educated islanders also know English or French, which are taught in schools.